bear-splosion/Bangazon-Workforce-Management/pull_request_template.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings or errors
-- [ ] I have added test instructions that prove my fix is effective or that my feature works
-- [ ] I have written tests for all of the code